Shin-ichiro S. Matsuzaki

 Editorial Board Members: Ecological Research, Japanese Journal of Limnology

-Referees: Ecosystems, Global Change Biology, Ecology Letters, Global Ecology and Biogeography, Biological Invasions, Freshwater Science, Hydrobiologia, Limnology, Ecological Research, Ichthyological Research
+Referees: Ecosystems, Global Change Biology, Ecology Letters, Global Ecology and Biogeography, Biological Invasions, Freshwater Science, Global Ecology and Conservation, Hydrobiologia, Limnology, Ecological Research, Ichthyological Research

 Publications (Peer-reviewed, only English)